-Please get either Prof. Dale or a TA to sign off on your experimental plan, the pre-lab equipment practice, and the completion of the lab.
+Please get your TA to sign off on your experimental plan, the pre-lab equipment practice, and the completion of the lab.
 These signatures will be worth 4% of the lab grade and will help to promote a successful experience.